digirati-co-uk/iiif-net/readme.md

 ## Deployment

 New nuget package is published whenever a new version tag is pushed, using gitversion to derive the version number.

+### Extensions

+This library supports some extensions to the spec:

+- `navPlace`
+  - This is defined by earthbound geographic coordinates in the form of GeoJSON-LD.